Pinot noir: Germany

 Among countries planted with Pinot noir, Germany ranks third behind France and the United States.
 In Germany it is called Spätburgunder (/de/, lit.
 'Late Burgundian') and is now the most widely planted red grape.
 Historically much German wine produced from Pinot noir was pale, often rosé like the red wines of Alsace; over-cropping and bunch-rot were major contributing factors to this.
 However, recently, despite the northerly climate, darker, richer reds have been produced, often barrel (barrique) aged, in regions such as Baden, Palatinate (Pfalz) and Ahr.
 These are rarely exported and are often expensive in Germany for the better examples.
 In the weekend edition of the "Financial Times" of 21/22 April 2018 Jancis Robinson wrote about ... alternatives to red burgundy As "Rhenish", German Pinot noir is mentioned several times in Shakespearean plays as a highly prized wine.

 There is also a smaller-berried, early ripening, lower yield variety called Frühburgunder (Pinot Noir Précoce; lit.
-'Early Burgundian'), which is grown in Rheinhessen and Ahr area and can produce good wines.
+'Early Burgundian'), which is grown in Rheinhessen and Ahr area.